jngrt/meshenger/README.md

 $ /etc/init.d/dropbear restart

 ```
 Now you can acces your router, via ssh, from the internet.
+Don't forget to add portforwarding on you're modem/router!
 Next up, http access from the internet!